-PCC will continue to provide a number of extracurricular opportunities and programs that can help students deal with drug or alcohol abuse.
+PCC will work to help re-establish extracurricular opportunities and programs that can help students deal with drug or alcohol abuse.
 PCC will continue to be pro-active in providing information to students as well as faculty and staff regarding the risks associated with alcohol and drugs abuse.
-To assist employees as well as students, the College provides a long list of local community health organizations with professional referrals needed to overcome addiction and abuse.
-PCC is committed to continual quality improvements in the delivery of services to student and employee, and notifying the college community on DAAPP policies, procedures, and offerings to develop a more fluid and seamless process for students to get information and to utilize the services.
+To assist employees as well as students, the College provides an extensive list of local community health organizations with professional referrals needed to overcome addiction and abuse.
+PCC is committed to continue improvements in the delivery of services to students and employees, and notifying the college community on DAAPP policies, procedures, and offerings to develop a more fluid and seamless process for students to get information and to utilize the services.
 To this end, the College will focus on:

-- Promoting PCC tobacco free/drug free campuses. - Engaging the College community in alcohol and drug national campaigns. - Based on continued safety measures (Governor's mandates and PCC safety measures), explore and provide creative virtual learning opportunities/resources starting Fall 2020
+- Promoting PCC tobacco free/drug free campuses. - Engaging the College community in alcohol and drug national campaigns.

-Focus on Strengthening Sanctions/Offerings on Drug and Alcohol Related Incidents:
+Focus on Strengthening Sanctions/Offerings on Drug and Alcohol Related Incidents